-To start assigning an additional static IP on your Windows Server 2016 instance, you will need a node that’s either on a Dedicated or a Cloud Server.
+To start assigning an additional static IP on your Windows Server 2016 instance, you will need a node that’s either on a Dedicated Server or a VPS.
 You can choose whichever node type you’re more comfortable with or have available.

 When you’ve selected your node, make sure to update the Windows Server 2016 software, as well as any hardware required for your node.
 Additionally, make sure you have administrative access to your node, you will need this to set the additional static IP address.

 Assigning an Additional Static IP on Windows Server 2016

 The steps to assign an additional static IP address are very similar to assigning the first static IP address, though the process will not work if there is not a static IP address already in place.

 Your first step to assigning this additional address is connecting to your node, which can happen through the console or a remote desktop connection.

 Once the console or remote connection is open, you will need to open the settings: